RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

     {{<image filename="images/rc/button-subscription-connectivity-psc-remove-service-confirm.png" width="100px" alt="Use the Confirm button to deactivate Private Service Connect." >}}{{< /image >}}

+Once you remove all of your Private Service Connect endpoints and deactivate it, you must migrate any connections from a Private Service Connect endpoint to the public or private endpoint of your database.

 ## Limitations

 Private Service Connect has the following limitations in Redis Cloud: